lucasgautheron/ChildRecordsR/README.md

 ## What the package can do

- - Checking the integrity of you ChilRocordsData folder
+ - Checking the integrity of your ChildRecordsData folder.
- - The package provide search function to help you find time segment and files common to multiples annotators
+ - Finding times and files common to multiple annotators
- - The aggregation of the annotation data and their transformation to the long format
+ - Aggregating of their annotations and their transformation to multiple formats
- - Calculates indicators of annotation reliability
+ - Calculating indicators of annotation reliability
- - Evaluation of the quality of the annotators with reliability and classification indicators
+ - Evaluating the annotations' quality with reliability and classification indicators

 ## Tutorial

-An R tutorial/vignette can be found [here](https://laac-lscp.github.io/ChildRecordsR/articles/ChildRecordsR.html), i will provide you a guide to the basic function and analyses from the package.
+An R tutorial/vignette can be found [here](https://laac-lscp.github.io/ChildRecordsR/articles/ChildRecordsR.html), which provides you a guide to the basic functions and analyses from the package.

 ## Help
 At any point, you can also use the help in R and Rstudio, using `?function_name` where function_name is the name of a function or in the help panel if you are using Rstudio.
-You can also found function documentation on the [https://laac-lscp.github.io/ChildRecordsR](https://laac-lscp.github.io/ChildRecordsR/reference/index.html).
+You can also found functions' documentation on the [https://laac-lscp.github.io/ChildRecordsR](https://laac-lscp.github.io/ChildRecordsR/reference/index.html).

 If any issues arise, feel free to post them [here](https://github.com/LAAC-LSCP/ChildRecordsData/issues)